Alejogb1/job-board/blog-data/what-are-the-benefits-of-using-multiple-projects-in-a-ddd-net-core-application.md

 id: "what-are-the-benefits-of-using-multiple-projects-in-a-ddd-net-core-application"
 ---

-, let's unpack this.
+.
 I’ve seen firsthand the chaos that can ensue when a domain-driven design (DDD) application in .NET Core starts to resemble a monolithic blob, and conversely, I’ve witnessed the elegance and maintainability that comes from a well-structured, multi-project architecture.
 It’s not just about aesthetics; there are tangible, practical advantages to slicing your DDD application into multiple projects.
 Let me walk you through my experience and explain why this approach can make a significant difference.

 I remember a rather large e-commerce project I worked on a few years back.
 We initially tried to cram everything – from user authentication to order processing and inventory management – into a single .NET Core project.
 It quickly became unwieldy.
 Build times skyrocketed, code changes became risky, and the various domain concerns were so intertwined that even trivial bug fixes felt like a high-stakes operation.
 This is where the concept of multiple projects, aligned with DDD principles, became our saving grace.